 How many times can you tag a player?

-For example, let’s look at how the tag’s cost would escalate for a player tagged at $20 million in year one.
-With the second tag, the cost jumps to $24 million a year.
+When the second tag is applied, the price is 120% of the previous year’s cap number.
+A third tag would then increase the cap number by a further 144%.
+For example, let’s take a player tagged at $20 million in Year 1.
+The second tag would see the cost jump to $24 million a year.
 If there is a third tag on the player, his salary in that year would be $34.56 million.

 What we do know for sure about the franchise tag is that the deadline for teams to apply it is 4 PM ET on March 8.
 Yet, we will need to wait for the NFL salary cap to be confirmed to know the range of franchise tag thresholds.